Web Loom logo

 1. Define the Model

 The Model owns data and API calls.
-It exposes reactive streams but never imports anything from a UI framework.
+It exposes reactive signals but never imports anything from a UI framework.

 import { BaseModel } from '@web-loom/mvvm-core';